When to Use

 The Equiband® system is intended for in-hand work, and during lungeing and riding.
 Use the Equiband® system at the start of a workout graduating to use for a full session.
 Ensure that the horse receives regular breaks as the increased engagement of the core musculature will cause earlier fatigue in work.
 If the horse appears unlevel with use of the Equiband® system, cease use immediately and seek veterinary evaluation and/or advice.
 Use Equiband® from the start of work, emphasizing transitions between and within gaits.
 Reduce full riding time by half as increased core muscle engagement may cause fatigue.

-Guide to fitting of the Equiband® system: a user-friendly video courtesy of The Horse Physio, one of our UK Equiband system distributors!
+Guide to fitting of the Equiband® system: a user-friendly video courtesy of Ethical Horse Productions, one of our main UK Equiband system distributors!

 Notes from Equicore Concepts: